 Young Plantations, Florence: An online pecan retailer with a gift shop presence in the Pee Dee churning out perfect pecan pies seasonally.

 Strossner's, Greenville: A bustling cafe and bake shop offering Southern pecan pies you can order online.

-Kudzu Bakery, Pawleys Island and Mt.
-Pleasant: Family-owned bakery producing monster Southern pecan pies, each brimming with a half-pound of pecans.
+Kudzu Bakery, Litchfield, Mt.
+Pleasant, Columbia: Family-owned bakery producing monster Southern pecan pies, each brimming with a half-pound of pecans.